 (3) in the event of newly purchased vehicles, valid transfer of title, copy of dealer purchase invoice or buyers order will satisfy the need for a copy of the registration.
 Salvage titles are not acceptable for the purpose of this requirement.

-15 days from the date of assignment.
 For newly acquired vehicles, a copy of the valid registration must be mailed to the servicing carrier within 15 calendar days of the date of assignment.

 For risks consisting of 10 or more vehicles a copy of the notice of cancellation or nonrenewal from the applicant’s previous insurer or an explanation concerning why the applicant was not insured; and the Application Addendum indicating that the applicant has been refused insurance within 60 days of the date of application from at least three named insurers licensed to transact automobile business in New Jersey.

 Get help from insurance specialists that will guide you through the process including helping you save money, learn coverage’s and easily compare the best rates for your company.